Pilates for Horses

 But...Pilates for Horses?

-Many of the Pilates principals can be applied to the horse.
+Many of the Pilates principles can be applied to the horse.
 Core stability and strength are as important to horses as they are to riders.
 Maintaining stability, posture and balance can contribute to more effective training, improved performance and can reduce the risk of injury.

 Stimulating and strengthening the core muscles will come through correct work and skilful use of ridden movements and exercises as directed by your trainer.
 There are however a number of exercises, performed from the ground, which can supplement ridden work to help to improve core stability.